kirtide/SynthMSAADisabler/README.md

 Since the v3 release of the game, MSAA is "baked" at 4x.
 Despite the MSAA option within the advanced graphics settings menu existing-changing it does nothing.

 Having MSAA running at 4x, especially in VR, is and can be very resource intensive.
+(VRAM, among other things)

 While it would be possible for a mod to fix this button itself, I decided to keep it simple and completely disable MSAA.

 (totally because its out-of-scope and not because i can barely program)

+Additionally, this mod could possibly be used with other Unity games.
+For this it would likely need to meet the following criteria:

+- MelonLoader v0.6.6
+- Game type is Il2cpp
+- Game runtime type is net6

 ## What does the mod do?